Transfer of Funds

 Embedded Rules for the TF Document

-- $0 balances are not allowed in the amount section of the Transfer of Funds document.
+- $0 balances are not allowed in the amount section of the TF document

 - KFS automatically generates cash object code offset entries as defined by the information entered into the document.